fpopic/hmo/lib/gtest-1.8.0/docs/V1_5_FAQ.md

 the test case would require multiple set-up and tear-down processes, which is inefficient and makes the semantics unclean.

-If we were to determine the order of tests based on test name instead of test case name, then we would have a problem with the following situation:
+If we were to determine the order of tests based on test id instead of test case id, then we would have a problem with the following situation:

 ```
 TEST_F(FooTest, AbcDeathTest) { ... }